salsa-rs/salsa/book/src/tutorial/ir.md

-This lifetime is tied to the `&db` used to create them and ensures that, so long as you are using the struct, the database remains immutable: in other words, you cannot change the values of a `salsa::Input`.
+This lifetime is tied to the `&db` used to create them and ensures that, so long as you are using the struct, the database remains immutable: in other words, you cannot change the values of an input struct.

-The `'db` lifetime also allows tracked structs to be implemented using a pointer (versus the numeric id found in `salsa::input` structs).
-This doesn't really effect you as a user except that it allows accessing fields from tracked structs— a very common operation—to be optimized.

 ## Representing functions